GoncaloJardim/ironhack-v4-data-lessons/FAQ.md

 ## VIZ

 ### Best chart type for the different types of data recap
+I think it's best to use [Data-to-Viz](https://www.data-to-viz.com/) for this!

 ### How can I ensure my visualizations are accessible and clear for stakeholders?
 How much knowledge do I assume they have?
-* First off, they need to be clear to you.
-And by clear to you I mean that you should be able to get the gist of what's happening in 5 seconds.
-If you don't, it's probs too complicated.
-* Second off is a work in progress.
+* You HAVE to understand the message your visualization is sending very well.
+If that is unclear to you, it will also be unclear to other people.
+The message can follow the SETUP + CONFLICT + RESOLUTION template to make it more impactful.
+* You simplify as much as you can without losing the essence of what you try to say.
+Less colors, less lines, less everything, until you have the essential.
+* You use design principle, e.g. white space, visual ordering, pre-attentive features, to guide the audience towards the conclusion you want them to reach
+* You repeat the main line with as many visual cues as possible.
+It's the advertising of data science.
+Think color coordination between a message and a statistic, combining words (up), emojis (⬆️), colors (🟩 / 🟦) with the trend 📈 you notice.

 ### What challenges do analysts typically face when presenting results to non-technical stakeholders?
 Explaining what they did simply and **why it's important**.
 You can get very stuck in technical details that are irrelevant to stakeholders.